 Whats the impact?

-Since the beginning of this project we have spoken to over 400 pupils about attitudes and stigma around periods.
-55% reported that they’d had a lesson on their menstrual and/or sexual health in school (in contrast to zero before this project started) and we’ve recorded a 48% shift in how pupils describe periods.
-Instead of labelling menstruation as a “curse from God” or “sickness” , they are now describing it as “normal” and part of a girl’s healthy reproductive system.
+Since the beginning of this project the team have spoken to over 400 pupils about attitudes and stigma around periods.
+Over half reported that they’d had a lesson on their menstrual and/or sexual health in school (in contrast to zero before this project started) and recorded a 48% shift in how pupils describe periods.
+Instead of labelling menstruation as a “curse from God” or “sickness”, they described it as “normal” and part of a girl’s healthy reproductive system.

 Senior Pastor, Pentecostal Assemblies of God